pizofreude/pizofreude-hashnode-blog-backup/clufbfmyw000108l7cppdgj45.md

         * **Enhanced Resale Value:** PMO creates a verifiable record of maintenance, increasing bike resale value.

-        * **Warranty and Takaful Management:** Secure storage of warranty information on the blockchain simplifies claims and facilitates takaful integration.
+        * **Warranty and Takaful Management:** Secure storage of warranty information on the blockchain simplifies claims and facilitates Takaful integration.

 **Post-Sale Support:**

-* **Customer Service:** A dedicated team handles inquiries through phone, email, and live chat on both physical and online platforms.
+* **Customer Service:** A dedicated team handles inquiries through phone, email & live chat on both physical and online platforms.

 * **In-Store Service and Repair:** Trained technicians provide expert maintenance and repairs for all bike types.